GeoffAWaddington/CSI30Wiki/Home.md

 CSI supports MIDI, MCU and OSC.

-PC (64 bit) and Intel Mac systems(Catalina or later, including Apple Silicon) are supported.
+PC (64 bit) and Mac systems(Catalina or later, including Apple Silicon) are supported.

 * [[Overview]]